A warning that this post can be quite graphic and may be upsetting for some to read.

 I felt useless, no longer able to protect my brother, my husband, my son.
 Unable to be strong, I wanted to just hear him cry, hours later I still hoped they were all wrong and he was just asleep.
 I wriggled him, cried on him, dared him to move just slightly.
 To make the nightmare just that, a nightmare, but no, this was it.
 My life had truly ended that day.
 The day I said hello and goodbye to my son.
 I never saw him again, 29th March 2015 was the last day I saw him, got to hold him.
 But I never stopped loving him from the moment we found out about him to this very day, I love him unconditionally with my whole heart, begging that he was here with us now.

-Jason’s story does not end there, I made sure his memory has lived on and I will continue to talk about him and break the silence around baby loss.
+Jason’s story does not end there, I made sure his memory has lived on in the past 2 years and 8 months and I will continue to talk about him and break the silence around baby loss.

 Always my special little boy, Jason.
 Mummy and Daddy love you always.